- RURAL DEVELOPMENT

 GIZ has worked in Nigeria since 1974.
 From 2004, GIZ has maintained a country office in the capital city Abuja.
-At present, 37 seconded experts, 187 Nigerian and regional experts and four integrated experts work for GIZ in Nigeria.
+Currently 246 national and 39 international employees and 6 integrated specialists are working in the country (as of 31.12.2017).

 Nigeria is Africa’s largest economy.
 With a population of over 177 million people, an abundance of natural resources, and a diversifying economy, Nigeria is not only a regional power but is set to become an increasingly important player in Africa and the world.
 However, Nigeria faces major challenges.
 So far, its substantial oil revenues have had little impact on poverty, as more than two-thirds of the population still live in extreme poverty.
 Of recent, falling oil-prices, a devaluating currency, slow job creation and rising inflation remain major concerns.

 As agreed between the Nigerian and German Governments, GIZ’s activities since 2002 have focused mainly on sustainable economic development and energy.
 The ‘Pro-poor Growth and Employment Promotion in Nigeria’ (SEDIN) programme aims to increase employment and income generation for Micro, Small and Medium-sized Enterprises , and to improve access to financial services.
 The programme is currently being implemented in Abuja and in Niger, Ogun and Plateau states.